(May reduce depending on study load)

 Study to your own schedule and choose how you learn: read, watch or listen.

 Get hands-on skills with nationwide clinical workshops and real-world work placements.

-Learn from expert instructors with decades of paramedical experience.
+Learn from expert instructors with decades of experience as paramedics or industry medics.

 Studying for a career in healthcare can be rewarding and engaging, but we also know it’s not always easy.
 Here at APC, you have a whole support team with you every step of the way.